Top Market News: What Happened In Investing Today

 - Crediting @avgtrades, ChilyVily (@giookro) pointed out early today that Ukraine's ban on Russian social networks did not seem to move Mail.RU shares on the LSE.

-- A chart with the ISM Production index on the left axis and manufacturing growth on the right axis, courtasy Ian Shepherdson (@IanShepherdson).
+- A chart with the ISM Production index on the left axis and manufacturing growth on the right axis, courtesy Ian Shepherdson (@IanShepherdson).
 A hard data rebound for manufacturing?

 - I've seen some buzz around credit cycles lately.
-I am a fan of the BofA Merrill Lynch US High Yield Effective Yield chart, and I enjoyed this Peter Atwater (@Peter_Atwater) post asserting that 2014 looked a lot like a major credit cycle peak.
+I am a fan of the BofA Merrill Lynch US High Yield Effective Yield chart, and I enjoyed this Peter Atwater (@Peter_Atwater) post asserting 2014 looked a lot like a major credit cycle peak.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.